thomersch/Mikrowelle-OS/README.md

 Tested on Python 2.7.
 Will not work under Python 2.6, please update in this case.
 No Python 3 compatibility, yet.

-## What does "static page generator" mean?

-You won't need a special webserver to serve the application.
-You can simply throw in all podcast data into this application and it will generate all necessary files.
-Those files can be uploaded to any hosting without any need for CGI, PHP or so.

-## Is it working?

-Yep, where are using it actively in our podcast: [Mikrowelle](http://mikrowelle.me/).
-Though, there may be some issues.
-If you need assistance, feel free to contact me ([Twitter](http://twitter.com/thomersch), [ADN](http://alpha.app.net/thomersch/)).

 ## Feature List

 * Generating podcast feeds